docker/kitematic/CONTRIBUTING.md

      └──────────────────────────────────────┘
 ```

-As explained in the [Reflux docs](https://github.com/spoike/refluxjs), there are three primary types of objects:
+There are three primary types of objects:
-- **Actions**: The main logic workhorses of the application.
-These objects interact with the Docker API and other endpoints to fetch new data and flowing it into the stores, which in turn create events that cause views to update.
+- **Actions**: Interact with the system (Docker Engine, Docker Machine, Registries, Hub, etc)
 - **Views**: Views make up the UI, and trigger available actions.
 - **Stores**: Stores store the state of the application.

+and since Kitematic has a large amount of interaction with outside systems, we've added utils:
+- **Utils**: Utils interact with APIs, outside systems, CLI tools and generate.
+They are called by user-generated actions and in return, also create actions based on API return values, CLI output etc.

 ### Guidelines

-- Avoid asynchronous code in Stores or Views.
-Instead, put code involving callbacks, promises or generators in actions.
+- Avoid asynchronous code in Actions, Stores or Views.
+Instead, put code involving callbacks, promises or generators in utils or actions.

 ## GitHub Issues